STA4101: Topics in Statistical Data Science

 Learning outcomes:

-- Know how to use Claude code
+- Know how to use an agent such as Claude Code or Amp.

 - Have principles for editing code.